-Timothy E. Coppock, PhD, Associate Professor, Program Director, holds a doctoral degree in Counselor Education from the University of Toledo, 2006, a master's degree in Mental Health Counseling from Bowling Green State University, and a master of divinity from United Theological Seminary, 1982.
-He is licensed as a Professional Clinical Counselor with supervision endorsement in Ohio and Pennsylvania.
-Dr. Coppock is a Chi Sigma Iota International member and is chapter faculty advisor for Gannon's Gamma Upsilon Chi chapter.
+Timothy E. Coppock, PhD, Timothy E. Coppock, PhD, Adjunct Lecturer, former Associate Professor, Clinical Experience Coordinator, and Program Director.
+Dr. Coppock currently has a limited practice at Northshore Psychological Associate.
+Dr. Coppock earned a doctoral degree in Counselor Education from the University of Toledo, 2006, a master's degree in Mental Health Counseling from Bowling Green State University, 2002, and a Master of Divinity from United Theological Seminary, 1982.
+He is licensed as a Professional Clinical Counselor with supervision endorsement in Ohio, Licensed Professional Counselor in Pennsylvania, and is a Nationally Certified Counselor.
 His experience includes college counseling, employee assistance counseling and training, clinical mental health counseling and consulting, and private practice.
 Dr. Coppock has presented at the state, regional, and national level.
 His publications and research interests include: legal and ethical issues in counseling, professional identity, and hope as a precursor for therapeutic change.